 Pajdic’s artworks have been shown in more than 200 international exhibitions amongst others including Victoria & Albert Museum London, The National Academy of Sciences Washington DC, Exit Art New York, Selfridges London, Museum of Contemporary Art Belgrade, Boimans Van Beuningen Museum Rotterdam, Wellcome Trust London… His work is in the collections of The British Museum London, Metropolitan Museum of Art New York, Musee De La Mode Paris, Victoria & Albert Museum London and numerous private collections.

 More recently Pajdic focuses considerably on his own creativity working on various solo projects as well as collaborating with a number of extraordinary artists as shown on this website.

-In May 2013 Pajdic won The Erotic Award 2013 for photography.
+In May 2013 Pajdic won The Erotic Award 2013 in London for his photography.

 During June of 2013 Pajdic was in Athens, Greece on an intensive workshop with the internationally renowned performance group La Pocha Nostra culminating with a group jam session performance at the Theater of the Athens School of Fine Arts.

 In 2014 Pajdic will collaborate with a Peruvian artist Iván Sikic on a new performance Sweat.
 This project is being assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.

 Otherwise he could and frequently does live solely on art, cigarettes, dark chocolate and breathless conversation.
 Drawn to extreme light, he is rarely photographed in anything but shade, wears trainers to business meetings, black tie to clubs and is the founding father and the master of ceremonies of The Pandorian.
 He is 5’9, rarely clean-shaven yet never unkempt and continuously on the move…

 SALON/KANT, Amsterdam June 15 – August 18, 2013